Welcome to the new Golem Cloud Docs! 👋

 {status: 200u64, body: result}

-The first line is about calling the worker-function and assigning its reuslt to the variable result.
+The first line is about calling the worker-function and assigning its result to the variable result.
 The last line is a WASM record where you are mapping to the response.
 Here body is result itself.
 That means, we are not manipulating the result returned by the function, and simply forward it as response body.
-Status is 200u64. u64 is the type of the number as Rib is typed and it needs to the full type of the WASM record.
+Status is 200u64. u64 is the type of the number as Rib is typed and it needs to know the full type of the WASM record.
 200u64 is equivalent to let x: u64 = 200; x; in Rib.

 There are various possibilities here to manipulate the data using Rib language, such as selecting only a particular field from the result of the function invocation.
 Say for example, the result is a WASM result which can be ok or err.
 In this case you can have a complex Rib expression as below